hdzierz/Report_BAF/untitled.md

 - [Presentation SISSG](https://www.swipe.to/8227ct)
 - [Presentation Food Innovation](https://www.swipe.to/7988c)
 - Meeting about Ways of Working Auckland
-- Presentation at eResearch and lioaise with hmhmhm from Niwa, Nauman Maqbook from AgResearch, and Tatiana Lomasko form Scion.
-This provided a good echange of ideas around data management and resukted in a collaboration for an MBIE bid around nanao satellite data aquisition.
+- Presentation at eResearch and liase with hmhmhm from Niwa, Nauman Maqbook from AgResearch, and Tatiana Lomasko from Scion.
+This provided a good exchange of ideas around data management and resulted in a collaboration for an MBIE bid around nano satellite data aquisition.
-- Presenttaion on Roadshow June 2016 (6x) to socialise our ideas.
+- Presentation on Roadshow June 2016 (6x) to socialise our ideas.
 - Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
-This provided us with further expertise in the implementation of iRODS, and philosophies of data/metadata management.
+This provided us with further expertise in the implementation of iRODS, and philosophies of data and metadata management.
 - Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
 - Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
 I provided feedback to them directly regarding Metalnx features and development.
 This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.
 - I have communicated with Shannon Schlueter (UNCC bioinformatics) regarding implementation of the production iRODS instance, he offers expertise and further contacts with the iRODS development team.